AlexDatTr/Yelp_CityBike_Modelling/README.md

-# Final-Project-Statistical-Modelling-with-Python
+## Final-Project-Statistical-Modelling-with-Python

-## Project/Goals
+### Project/Goals
-(fill in your description and goals here)
+- Request necessary data from Yelp and Foursquare.
+Then  create a database for the retrieved data.
+-

-## Process
+### Process
 ### (your step 1)
 ### (your step 2)